MacLemon/CongressChecklist/README.md

 ### Documents
-- train/plane tickets (including verification documents for self-printed DB tickets, like your credit card or Personalausweis)
+- Train/plane tickets (including verification documents for self-printed DB tickets, like your credit card or Personalausweis)
-- congress tickets (printed or in iOS passbook)
+- Congress tickets (printed or in iOS passbook)
-- passport or other kind of photo ID (Personalausweis)
+- Passport or other kind of photo ID (Personalausweis)
-- driver's license (even an international one)
+- Driver's license (even an international one)
-- hotel booking
+- Hotel booking
-- ham radio license (CEPT license)
+- Ham radio license (CEPT license)
 - [Hackerspace passport][5]
-- an [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)
+- An [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)
-- your health insurance card
+- Your health insurance card
+- Your vaccination documents or history (Impfpass)

 ### Payment stuff
-- some cash (€uros)
+- Some cash (€uros)
-- credit card
+- Credit card
-- coins (€uros, for automated vending machines, like public transport tickets)
+- Coins (€uros, for automated vending machines, like public transport tickets)
 - Bitcoin wallet (the encrypted fashion with a good passphrase)
-- emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
+- Emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
     - For your Bankomat Karte (EC debit card) check if the “Geo Control” of your bank allows withdrawing in your destination country.